Below is a list of resources for solar, biomass, hydroelectric, and wind energy.

 - The Undeveloped Hydroelectric Potential of Vermont, Appendix A, and Potential Sites: Lori Barg, Community Hydro, 2008

-- Vermont Hydroelectric Development Handbook: VT Public Service Board
+- Vermont Hydroelectric Development Handbook: VT Public Utility Commission (formerly Public Service Board)

 - Hydropower Primer: A Handbook of Hydropower Basics: U.S. Department of Energy & Federal Energy Regulatory Commission, 2017